One of my least favorite movie cliches goes something like this:

 Hathaway has a great way of conveying the moral shock of it all in her eyes and on her face.
 Sometimes she winces with a “Did I do that?” expression, like spilling a drink.
 Other times she’s doubled over with guilt, bawling, as if watching people in front of her suffer; worse, she feels too helpless to do anything about it.
 And yet there’s more to Colossal than this single metaphor played out to its logical conclusion.
 The conclusion is not so clear cut.

 There are different kinds of monsters in Colossal.
 Without giving anything away, the film focuses just as much on the people we know as it does on the inner demons we’re not quite acquainted with.
 The monster in Seoul gives the audience a projection of Gloria’s interior life.
 As I watched Gloria with her ex-boyfriend and certain people in her hometown, I got a clear, sad, familiar portrait of her interpersonal life filled with “nice guys”, toxic masculinity, and different forms of abuse.
-Most men treat her like a child, like a sexual conquest, like an irredeemable fuck up, like someone beneath and always dependent on them.
+Most men treat her like a child, like a sexual conquest, like an irredeemable screw up, like someone beneath and always dependent on them.

-Maybe Gloria’s monster, destroyer of cities, is not just a kaiju made of her many fuck-ups.
+Maybe Gloria’s monster, destroyer of cities, is not just a kaiju made of her many mess-ups.
 Maybe it’s also a response to the men who put her down, demean her, and try to keep her compliant, weak, insecure, and small.
 It’s self-destruction writ large on the one hand, but maybe it’s also a strong and ennobling part of Gloria.

 Good symbols have different—sometimes even contradictory—facets to them, just like complicated people and lovable stories.
 From one angle, a dazzling light, from others a murky view of the world, but it’s all of a piece.
 I keep turning Colossal around in my mind, admiring its angles and performances, how it fits together in an asymmetrical way.
 Mostly, though, I love how seriously it takes Gloria in the face of such gargantuan weirdness.